rails-on-services/cnfs-cli/solid-record/README.md

-# Solid Record - A relational database in YAML
+# Solid Record - A relational database persisted to a File System

 Solid Record is a simple relational database backed by a hierarchical file system of supported files types powered by sqlite and ActiveRecord